🌲 "London Borough of Culture meets Classical Music" 🎻

 Currently she is also writing.
-Anna Brikciusová was a nominee for the Dresdner Lyrikpreis, her collection of short stories "Eutanazie" was published by H+H (edited by Jan Suk), her poems were published at the Revolver Revue, Souvislosti, Protimluv.
+Anna Brikciusová was a nominee for the Dresdner Lyrikpreis, her collection of short stories "Eutanazie" was published by H+H (edited by Jan Suk).
+Her poems were published at the Revolver Revue, Souvislosti, Tvar, Reflex and Protimluv.
 Anna's collection of poems "Kolibří úsměv" was published by Protimluv (edited by Jan Suk).
-In 2018 she was awarded international residency scholarship of the Visegrad Literary Residency Programme.
+In 2018 she received international residency scholarship of the Visegrad Literary Residency Programme in Bratislava.
 Her autumnal yearly show is part of the Festival Poetry Day and the Daniel Pearl World Music Days.
-Her poem "Podzimni" was chosen for the Best Czech Poems 2018 anthology (Host).
+Her poem "Podzimní" was chosen for the Best Czech Poems 2018 anthology (Host) and for the anthology Short poem (Protimluv, 2020).
 Recently her collection of poems "Do bouře" was released by Nakladatelství Bor (2020).

-Anna Brikciusová plays a "Benjamin Patocka" cello made in 1913.
+Anna Brikciusová plays a "Benjamin Patočka" cello made in 1913.
 Together with her brother František Brikcius, she is a founder member of the "Duo Brikcius".
-More information is available on websites http://Anna.Brikcius.com .
+More information is available on websites https://www.Brikcius.com/Anna .

 Duo Brikcius is a Czech chamber music ensemble created by two promising young cellists (brother and sister), Anna Brikciusová and František Brikcius.
 Both founding members are well acquainted with the solo cello repertoire, but decided to increase their repertoire with music written for this unusual combination (with great hidden potential) of two cellos.
 The main aims of Duo Brikcius are to study and perform works written for two cellos, enable the creation and performance of works that are not well known to the audience, encourage contemporary composers regardless of nationality or age), to create music for this ensemble, maintain the tradition of established composers, present Czech music culture abroad and bring to other people the joy of music.